axonivy-market/vertexai-google/vertexai-google-product/README.md

 # Vertex AI Google

-- Gemini 1.5 Pro is a foundation model that performs well at a variety of multimodal tasks such as visual understanding, classification, summarization, and creating content from image.
+- Gemini 1.5 Pro is a foundation model from Google that performs well at a variety of multimodal tasks such as visual understanding, classification, summarization, and creating content from image.
 It's adept at processing visual and text inputs such as photographs and screenshots.
+- Vertex AI Gemini 1.5 Pro is a product from Google that has been specifically optimized and integrated into Google's Vertex AI platform.
 - Our app helps user to chat directly with Gemini 1.5 and VertexAI Gemini 1.5 Pro by sending text and images.
 It seamlessly allows to toggle between 2 applications together.

 ## Demo